 You can expect the Series 7 exam to touch on basic types of investment products, their potential benefits and their associated risks.
 The test also covers industry regulations and best practices for establishing and maintaining client relationships.

-Below, we list some topics you likely would encounter on the exam.
+Here are some topics you likely would encounter on the exam:

 - Fixed-income securities